usdot-jpo-ode/wzdx/Creating_a_WZDx_Feed.md

 #### Relationships
 - Use the new `related_road_events` property on the [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) to allow explicitly defining relationships/connections between road events instead of the `relationship` property.
 - Instead of supplying a list of road event IDs associated with each type of relationship (first, next, parent, child), use a [RelatedRoadEvent](/spec-content/objects/RelatedRoadEvent.md) object for each related road event and use the [RelatedRoadEventType](/spec-content/enumerated-types/RelatedRoadEventType.md) to indicate the type of relationship.
-- Instead of using the `parents` array to identify a project that a road event is a part of, use specific RelatedRoadEventType like `related-detour` and `related-work-zone` to identify each related event on roads in the nearby area.
+- Instead of using the `parents` array to identify a project that a road event is a part of, use a specific RelatedRoadEventType like `related-detour` and `related-work-zone` to identify each related event on roads in the nearby area.
 - Instead of using the `next` and `first` array to indicate road events the next road event on the roadway, use the `next-in-sequence` and `first-in-sequence` RelatedRoadEventType.
 - Instead of using the `next` and `first` arrays to indicate a recurring work zone, use the `first-occurrence` and `next-occurrence` RelatedRoadEventType.